tytydraco/yessleep/out/Theres_something_wrong_with_my_dream_house.md

 The room itself was musky and smelled too much like whatever my agent must have doused herself in that morning, but there was something else too.
 Something I couldn’t quite name that vaguely reminded me of eggs and dirt.

 The office was gorgeous yet bizarrely antiquated.
 The ceiling, walls, and floor were made from wood so dark it looked black.
 Oddly, everything in the room was made of wood, and that meant literally everything.
-Strange-looking boxes littered the wooden shelves along with figurines, blocks, and a large dream catcher made entirely of wood.
+Strange-looking boxes littered the wooden shelves along with figurines, blocks, a large ornate wood framed mirror and a dream catcher made entirely of wood.
 Surprisingly, even the pen in my cold hand was sleek and wooden with just the smallest metal nib.

 It was a stark difference from the outside of the office space they must rent from, which was as nondescript as they came.